zeinabro/swe-snippr/README.md

 database, account merging, premade middleware and UI, no-hassle security updates and a team of security experts monitoring the landscape at all times.

+The past two sessions have been quite heavy - lots of manually handling tokens etc. This session should feel like a bit of a relief because Auth0 handles a lot of the difficulty for us.

 ## Coach notes

 In `app.js`, you will notice a new `config` object: this is for Auth0.